 With the advance of accelerator technology, the world’s first high energy polarized proton collider was built at the Brookhaven National Laboratory in New York, USA, in late 1990s, and has been in operation since 2001.
-Since then, tremendous progress has been made in studying the proton internal structures and QCD dynamics using longitudinally and transversely polarized proton-proton collisions at high energies at the Relativistic Heavy Ion Collider (RHIC).
+Since then, tremendous progress has been made in studying the proton internal structure and QCD dynamics using longitudinally and transversely polarized proton-proton collisions at high energies at the Relativistic Heavy Ion Collider (RHIC).
 Fig. 1 shows the layout of the world’s first high-energy polarized proton accelerator complex at RHIC.